-- 1. To approve the re-election of each of Mr. Eyal Kaplan and Mr. Dror Erez to serve as a director of the Company until our third annual general meeting of shareholders following this meeting; - 2.
+- 1. To approve the re-election of Mr. Eyal Kaplan and the election of Mr. Amir Guy to serve as a director of the Company until our third annual general meeting of shareholders following this meeting; - 2.
 To approve the compensation policy for the Company's officers and directors; - 3.
-To approve an amendment to the compensation terms of Company's non-executive directors; - 4.
-To approve the compensation terms of Mr. Eyal Kaplan, the chairman of the Company's board of directors; - 5.
-To approve an amendment to the terms of employment of Mr. Doron Gerstel, Company's Chief Executive Officer; and - 6.
-To approve and ratify the reappointment of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, as our independent public auditors for the year ending on December 31, 2019, and their service until the next annual general meeting of shareholders, and to authorize our board of directors, upon recommendation of the audit committee, to determine the compensation of said independent auditors.
+To approve amendments to the terms of employment of Mr. Doron Gerstel, the Company's Chief Executive Officer; - 4.
+To approve amendments to the compensation terms of the Company's non-executive directors and chairperson of the board of directors; and - 5.
+To approve and ratify the reappointment of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, as our independent public auditors for the year ending on December 31, 2022, and their service until the next annual general meeting of shareholders, and to authorize the Board, upon recommendation of the audit committee, to determine the compensation of said independent auditors.

-In addition, the shareholders will be requested to review at the Meeting the Company's audited consolidated financial statements for the year ended December 31, 2018, and to transact such other business as may properly come before the Meeting.
+In addition, the shareholders will be requested to review at the Meeting the Company's audited consolidated financial statements for the year ended December 31, 2021, and to transact such other business as may properly come before the Meeting.